-''' curl -s -X GET http://localhost:5004/api/ActionExecuter/Opener curl -s -X GET http://localhost:5004/api/ActionExecuter/27cc7a3b-6f90-4d88-9101a356a1668d83 '''
+curl -s -X GET http://localhost:5004/api/v1/ActionExecuter/27cc7a3b-6f90-4d88-9101-a356a1668d83

 Using the ID variant is preferable as it uniquely identifies an action.
-Although the name might appear multiple times in your action collection, only the first action with the specified name will be triggered.
+Although the name might appear multiple times in your action collection, only the first action with the specified name is triggered.